Freeze-out Forbidden Dark Matter in the Hidden Sector in the Mass Range from sub-GeV to TeV

 The value of $\alpha_{\rm fi}$ as a function of $m_X$ corresponding to $r=1.01, 1.05, 1.25$ and $1.5$, respectively, has been depicted in Fig.~\ref{fig:alp_mx}.
-We find that in the parameter regions above the $\alpha$ lower bound, except for a tiny parameter region close to the bound at $m_X\approx 70$~GeV for the cases of $r=1.01$ or 1.05, the number densities of the hidden sector particles can follow the equilibrium distributions.
+We find that in the parameter regions above the $\alpha$ lower bound, the number densities of the hidden sector particles can follow the equilibrium distributions.

 \item We have assumed that the $X$ and $S$ particles evolve with the same temperature.
 This can be correct only when they are simultaneously decoupled from the SM bath.
 For a lower bound value, {\it e.g.}, $\alpha=1.53\times 10^{-6}$ corresponding to $m_X=20$~GeV and $r=1.05$, although the decoupling of the directly elastic interaction $X~{\rm SM} \leftrightarrow X~{\rm SM}$ occurs earlier at $x\simeq 2.05$ roughly consistent with the blue dot in the left panel of Fig.~\ref{fig:relrate}, the nonrelativistic $X$ population, however, can be still kept in temperature equilibrium with the bath until after freeze-out by means of interactions $X~S\leftrightarrow X~S$, where $S$ is in equilibrium with the bath via ${\rm SM~SM} \leftrightarrow S$ until a late time.
 Here we offer another estimate for the kinetic decoupling temperature of the DM.
 We assume that the SM and $S$ remain in kinetic equilibrium with each other, i.e., $T_S=T$, until after the time of $T_X\not= T$, resulting from a large ${\rm SM~SM} \to S$ rate.
-Taking the case of $m_X=20, r=1.05, \alpha=1.53\times 10^{-6}$, and $g_X=0.257$ as an example, in Fig.~\ref{fig:TX} we depict $T_X/T$ as a function of $x$, where the decoupling of the kinetic interaction between DM and the bath, described by the interaction $X~S\leftrightarrow X~S$, occurs at $x_k \simeq 29$.
+Taking the case of $m_X=20~\text{GeV}, r=1.05, \alpha=1.53\times 10^{-6}$, and $g_X=0.257$ as an example, in Fig.~\ref{fig:TX} we depict $T_X/T$ as a function of $x$, where the decoupling of the kinetic interaction between DM and the bath, described by the interaction $X~S\leftrightarrow X~S$, occurs at $x_k \simeq 29$.
 The temperature evolution formula of the DM, involving the $X~S\leftrightarrow X~S$ elastic scattering, is given in Appendix~\ref{app:x-ed}.
 The result is consistent with what has been shown in Fig.~\ref{fig:relic-boltz1-1}.
 As for a much larger $\alpha = 0.001$, the resulting $x_k$ is still about 29, which is smaller than that shown in Fig.~\ref{fig:relic-boltz1-1}, but the result for the number density of DM is unchanged.